OpenRockets/web-dev-error-solutions/errors/css/css-challenge-responsive-image-gallery-with-css-grid/README.md

 # 🐞 CSS Challenge:  Responsive Image Gallery with CSS Grid

-This challenge focuses on building a responsive image gallery using CSS Grid.
-The goal is to create a visually appealing layout that adapts seamlessly to different screen sizes, showcasing a set of images effectively.
-We'll utilize CSS Grid for its power in creating complex layouts easily.
+This challenge focuses on creating a responsive image gallery using CSS Grid.
+The goal is to build a gallery that dynamically adjusts its layout to fit different screen sizes, displaying images in a visually appealing and organized manner.
+We'll be using plain CSS (CSS3) for this example, although the concepts could easily be adapted to Tailwind CSS.

-**Description of the Styling:**
+## Description of the Styling:

-The gallery will display images in a grid, with a fixed number of columns on larger screens and collapsing to a single column on smaller screens.
-We'll add a subtle hover effect to the images, perhaps a slight shadow or opacity change.
-The overall style will be clean and modern.
+The gallery will display images in a grid layout.
+On larger screens, it will show a certain number of images per row.
+As the screen size decreases, the number of images per row will automatically adjust to maintain a responsive design.
+We aim for a clean, modern look with consistent spacing between images.
+Images will maintain their aspect ratio.

-**Full Code (HTML & CSS):**
+## Full Code:

 ```html
 <!DOCTYPE html>